 The 2013 Salute winners are:

 Amanda Guajardo, Classified Staff of the Year, serves as a secretary at Pease Elementary School.
-Guajardo has 12 years of experience and has been in her current position for more than three years.
-Prior to becoming the school’s secretary, Guajardo worked at Pease as a childcare teacher in the afterschool care program and as the attendance clerk.
-Guajardo worked in AISD’s central Public Education Information Management System Department as well.
+Guajardo has 12 years of experience and has been in her current position for three-and-a-half years.
+Prior to becoming the school’s secretary, Guajardo worked at Pease in an afterschool position as well as in AISD’s central Public Education Information Management System Department.

 Geoffrey Harter, Counselor of the Year, serves as a counselor at Anderson High School.
 Harter has 14 years of experience and has served as a counselor at Anderson High School for two years.
-Harter also serves as the school’s scholarship coordinator.
-Under his leadership, the school has modernized and individualized its approach to helping students identify scholarships.
-Harter created targeted scholarship lists, which are easier for students to navigate based on their interests after high school.
-He also focuses on helping traditionally under-served students by leading a small group each week to help ninth grade boys who are struggling academically and socially.
+Harter also serves as the school’s scholarship coordinator and, under his leadership, has modernized and individualized the school’s approach in helping students identify scholarships.
+Harter created scholarship lists that are targeted and easier for students to navigate based on their interests after high school.
+He also focuses on helping traditionally under-served students by leading a small group each week for ninth grade boys struggling academically and socially.

 Yvette Soliz, Assistant Principal of the Year, serves as assistant principal at Williams Elementary School.
 Soliz has 21 years of experience and has served in her current position for seven years.
 Prior to becoming assistant principal, Soliz served as the school’s counselor.
-Soliz helps spearhead the school’s special education programs, which are available to students in all grade levels and include life skills.
-She also leads cultural celebrations at the campus and provides support to parents.
+Soliz helps spearhead the school’s many special education programs, which are available to students in all grade levels and include life skills and SCORES.
+She also leads cultural celebrations at the campus and provides parent support.

-David Kauffman, Principal of the Year, serves as principal at Lance Corporal Nicholas S. Perez Elementary School.
+David Kauffman, Principal of the Year, serves as principal at Perez Elementary School.
 Kauffman has 22 years of educational experience and has been in his current position for seven years.
-Under his leadership, Perez Elementary was selected as a pilot school for two-way dual language and has been recognized for helping both native Spanish and English speakers achieve high levels academically and to become bilingual, biliterate and bicultural.
+Under his leadership, Perez Elementary was selected as a pilot school for two-way dual language and has been recognized for helping native Spanish speakers and English speakers achieve high levels academically and to become bilingual, biliterate and bicultural.
 Kauffman has also worked with staff to develop outdoor educational opportunities for students, resulting in the school being awarded the 2012 John F. Ahrns Award for Environmental Education.

 Before announcing AISD’s Teacher of the Year, Anderson High School Teacher and 2012 Teacher of the Year Winner Matt Earhart told the three teacher finalists on stage that they inspired him to continue his own work with his students.

 “You all make me want to be a better teacher.
-For your passion for youth, the expectations you set for yourselves, and your continual rejection of complacency in your attempt to become even better teachers than you already are—thanks,” Earhart said.
+Your passion for youth, the expectations you set for yourselves, and your continual rejection of complacency in your attempt to become even better teachers than you already are—thanks,” Earhart said.

-The City of Austin was the signature sponsor of Salute and Univision served as the event’s media sponsor.
+The City of Austin was as a signature sponsor of the event and Univision served as the event’s media sponsor.